 If anyone should have a skewed perspective on money, it would be Warren Buffett.
 At the time of this writing, he is worth over 81 billion dollars.
-Yet he still lives in the first house he ever bought, in 1958, for $31,500.
+Yet he still lives in the first house he ever bought in 1958 for $31,500.
 He eschews a personal cook and fine dining for a daily breakfast from a McDonalds’ drive-thru and lunches that typically revolve around burgers and cherry Cokes.

 Now, I won’t lie and say that generating revenue isn’t important.
 For a boot-strapped company, it’s critical.
 But none of the owners dreamed about yachts or private jets; we simply wanted to create a company the way WE wanted it.
 That was the most important thing for us.
 We were tired of being a small cog in a big machine.
-We wanted to reinvent the machine.
+We wanted to re-engineer the machine.
 Ultimately, we wanted freedom from working in a corporate hierarchy; we wanted our independence.

 Over the years countless investors and other companies have approached our company looking to acquire us.
 We have even entertained a few offers.
 But at the end of the day, we have always shied away, relying on the mantra of Warren Buffett, “I don’t work to collect money.”